tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/运维指南/开发运维/慢查询类问题排查_intl.md

 If you find the request latency is longer than expected when using MongoDB, you can troubleshoot the problem following the steps below.<br>
 1. Check if the monitoring metric Latency for instances is exceptional.
-Check the instance monitoring data, as shown below.
+Check the instance monitoring data as shown below.
 The metric Latency mainly reflects the time from a request arriving at the access layer to it returning to the client after processed.
 If the request latency is high, check if there is a slow operation log on mongod.
 ![](https://main.qcloudimg.com/raw/d67c9fad80b03829168fbd92ad095378.png)

- To view the slow operation log, see the following step.<br>
+ To view the slow operation log, see the following steps.<br>
 2. Check if there is a slow operation log on mongod.
-Log in to the [Console of TencentDB for MongoDB](https://console.cloud.tencent.com/mongodb) and view the slow operation log of the instance by using "Query statistics", as shown below:
+Log in to the [Console of TencentDB for MongoDB](https://console.cloud.tencent.com/mongodb) and view the slow operation log of the instance by using "Query statistics" as shown below:
 ![](https://main.qcloudimg.com/raw/19a7b1568cf38f6b493cb5088cfdff93.png)
 Pay attention to keywords such as command, COLLSCAN, IXSCAN, keysExamined and docsExamined.
 For more log descriptions, see [MongoDB official website](https://docs.mongodb.com/manual/reference/log-messages/index.html).
 The keywords are described as follows: